 “You can please some of the people all of the time, you can please all of the people some of the time, but you can’t please all of the people all of the time” – John Lydgate

-In this post, we’ll focus on how you can train your team to deal with customer complaints over the phone, but there are lessons here that can apply to whatever the channel your customer reaches out on.
+In this post, we’ll focus on methods like these that’ll help any customer service team know how to respond to customer complaints over the phone, but there are lessons here that can apply to whatever the channel your customer reaches out on.

-- Listen Actively, Calmly, and Patiently: The first step to handling a customer complaint is to really listen.
+- Listen Actively, Calmly, and Patiently: The first step to handling customer complaints is to really listen.
 Your customer could be calling for any number of reasons, and in order for you to identify their problem and assist them, you have to be calm, patient, and active in the way you listen to their opening complaint.
 It’s important to remember that the customer’s complaint is nothing personal against you or your organization.
-And being empathetic and understanding will lead to the best result for you, your customer, and your business.
+In the end, being empathetic and understanding will lead to the best result for you, your customer, and your business.

 - Be Responsive: The most effective way to show you’ve listened to and understood your customer’s complaint is to be responsive.
-Open with a sincere apology followed by some language and phrases that show you’ve heard them clearly.
-Something like “I completely understand what you’re saying.
+When planning what to say to customer complaints, it’s wise to open with a sincere apology.
+Follow it with language and phrases that show you’ve heard them clearly, such as “I completely understand what you’re saying.
 Let me see what I can do,” or, “I completely understand.
 That does sound frustrating.”
 Being responsive is a great way to calm your customers down and let them know that you’re both on the same side.

 Customer Complaint Examples

-So how do these steps translate into an actual customer complaint phone call?
-Below are some examples of common customer complaint calls and how to approach them following the guide above.
+So how do these strategies for knowing how to handle a customer complaint translate into an actual phone call?
+Below are some examples of customer complaints in a call center and how to handle them following the guide above.

-- Scenario 1 – A customer calls in because they feel they have waited too long for a service or product: The first thing to do is to apologize and express your understanding of their frustration.
+- Scenario 1: A customer calls in because they feel they have waited too long for a service or product.
+The first thing to do is to apologize and express your understanding of their frustration.
 Once you’ve identified the problem, you can be upfront and let them know what the status is on their product or service.
-As opposed to being overly apologetic or, even worse, defensive, you can keep things on a positive note and find the silver lining of the situation.
-Instead of apologizing and blaming the situation on the supplier, for example, you can instead reassure them that you’re working closely with your team to make sure their item comes in as soon as possible.
+As opposed to being overly apologetic (or even worse, defensive,) you can keep things on a positive note and find the silver lining of the situation.
+Instead of apologizing and blaming the situation on the supplier, for example, you can instead reassure the customer that you’re working closely with your team to make sure their item comes in as soon as possible.